 Person of interest detained in Okla.
 Air Force recruitment center blast

 BIXBY, Okla.
-(CBS) The FBI’s Oklahoma City field office says it’s taken a person of interest into custody in the pipe bomb explosion outside a U.S. Air Force recruitment center in this Tulsa suburb Monday night.
+(CBS/AP) The FBI’s Oklahoma City field office says it’s taken a person of interest into custody in the pipe bomb explosion outside a U.S. Air Force recruitment center in this Tulsa suburb Monday night.

 A law enforcement source tells CBS News senior investigative producer Pat Milton the person is Benjamin Roden, 29, of Tulsa.